 Wales Arts Review is pleased to present a new series of literary vignettes; next up is ‘Bukit Lawang’ by Hanan Issa.
 These vignettes will be glimpses into the thinking of the writer and their experiences; from the day-to-day to the extraordinary.
-They might have the intimacy of a diary entry, or have the scope of something much larger.
+They might have the intimacy of a diary entry or have the scope of something much larger.
 Hanan Issa has worked with several TV production companies including Film4, ITV and the BBC.

-The writer of Bukit Lawang, Hanan Issa’s work has been featured on ITV Wales and BBC Radio Wales, published in Banat Collective, Hedgehog Press, Sukoon mag, and MuslimGirl.com, and performed at the Bush Theatre’s Hijabi Monologues.
+The writer of Bukit Lawang, Hanan Issa’s has been featured on ITV Wales and BBC Radio Wales, published in Banat Collective, Hedgehog Press, Sukoon mag, and MuslimGirl.com, and performed at the Bush Theatre’s Hijabi Monologues.
 She is the co-founder of Cardiff’s BAME open mic ‘Where I’m Coming From’ and is currently working on a feature film project in partnership with Film4.